• Skip to primary navigation

 Livingston Ticket Prices

-Adults heading to watch Livingston play will need to pay £25 for their tickets, whilst concessions pay £17.
-Under 16s are asked to pay £10.
-Those that are registered disabled will need to pay the full price for their age, though carers are admitted for free.
+Adults heading to watch Livingston play will need to pay £24 for their tickets, whilst concessions pay £16.
+Under 16s are asked to pay £9.
+Those are the prices for walk ups, so it might be slightly cheaper to book in advance.

 How To Get Livingston Tickets